Contact Us

 The Reggio Emilia Approach® is an innovative educational philosophy that rose from the ashes of World War II in a city in northern Italy (Reggio Emilia).
 Loris Malaguzzi, local citizens, the municipality and several local administrators created a network of infant-toddler centres and preschools.
 This educational project is internationally acclaimed and serves as inspiration to promote quality education and research.

 The Calgary Reggio Network Association and Common Digs Inc. are in the process of starting our own creative recycling centre, the REimagine Centre, that would be modeled after the Remida Centre in Reggio Emilia.
 This centre would allow local artists, children, educators and community members to access and purchase recycled materials for creative endeavours, provide educational and artistic workshops and host community events.
 The ReImagine Centre would be a visionary space that embraces waste pedagogies with the dynamic convergence of creative expression, environmental consciousness, and educational innovation.
 It will embody opportunities for creativity using "waste materials", fostering dialogue and collaborative action for local artists, schools and families serving as a catalyst for transformative change in Calgary.
-If you are interested in helping with this project in any way, we invite you to complete the following short survey: REimagine Centre Survey.
+If you are interested in helping with this project in any way please contact us.

 To the REimagine Centre